veegres/ivory/docker/development/README.md

 These certificates are only needed for testing purposes, please, don't use them in real VMs, you can follow instruction and generate them.
-Certificates were generated for 24855, probably it should be enough not to change them :)
+Certificates were generated for 24855 days (End date 4 May 2091), probably it should be enough not to change them :)

 ### Generate Certificates